gbmhunter/zephyr-cpp-toolkit/README.md

 This is a collection of classes and functions that I have found useful when developing Zephyr applications.

+Design goals:

+* Leverage C++ features to make Zephyr applications easier and safer to write (the RAII based mutex guard is a good example of this)
+* Provide an easy way to mock peripherals for testing
+* Provide common functionality ontop of what is provided by Zephyr that may be useful to applications

+This toolkit uses dynamic memory allocation, but only for initialization.
+This allows the clean and flexible use of library classes.
+This means you don't have to

+* Pass in pointers to buffers to library classes, they can make their own.
+* Use templating to allocate the memory for the buffers.

+This should be acceptable for many firmware projects, since once initialization is complete you are safe from the fragmentation and non-determinisitic issues of dynamic memory allocation.

 ## Mutex

 The Mutex class is a wrapper around the Zephyr mutex API.
 It provides a RAII style `MutexLockGuard` which automatically unlocks the mutex when it goes out of scope.
 This reduces the risk of you forgetting to unlock the mutex for all execution paths in your function.